A Quick One, While He's Away: Live performance

+Reception

+Although never released as a single, "A Quick One, While He's Away" is widely regarded as one of the band's best songs.
+In 2012, Brian Tremml of Paste ranked "A Quick One, While He's Away" number seven on his list of the 20 greatest The Who songs, though a list of the 20 greatest The Who songs compiled by five Paste writers in 2023 did not include the song.
+In 2022, Rolling Stone ranked the song number four on their list of the 50 greatest The Who songs.

 Covers

 Graham Coxon performed the song in late 2004 at the Queens of Noize Christmas Party.

 My Morning Jacket performed a cover of the song at the 2006 Bonnaroo Music Festival and on several European dates during their stint as an opening act for Pearl Jam in the same year, when the latter's frontman Eddie Vedder would join them on stage.
-One such occasion (9/19/06, PalaIsozaki, Torino) is documented as a bonus track on the DVD version of the Pearl Jam concert film Immagine in Cornice.
+One such occasion (19 September 2006, PalaIsozaki, Turin) is documented as a bonus track on the DVD version of the Pearl Jam concert film Immagine in Cornice.
 My Morning Jacket covered the song again during the encore of night 4 of their 5-day concert series at New York City's Terminal 5 in 2010.

 Islands song "In the Rushes" on their 2008 album Arm's Way includes the final section of the song.

 Green Day recorded a cover that was included as a bonus track on deluxe editions of their album 21st Century Breakdown.
 They have also performed all six sections of the song at sound checks.
 The band performed the song in its entirety at their 28 July 2009 concert at New York City's Madison Square Garden, on 25 April 2010 at New York City's Bowery Electric as their side-project Foxboro Hot Tubs, on 24 August 2013 at the Leeds Festival and on 15 March 2014 at SXSW.

 Saint Motel recorded a cover that was included on the 2014 album I Saved Latin!
 A Tribute to Wes Anderson.